logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 <div class="tasklist">

-##### Determine which tracing account you want to use and get your tracing account token
+##### Determine which Tracing account you want to use and get your Tracing account token
 Look up your Distributed Tracing `ACCOUNT TOKEN`. <br>
 {% include tracing-shipping/tracing-token.md %}